 Eco-warriors might like to visit or volunteer at a turtle sanctuary, or perhaps spend some time on an organic farm.
 Those into the more serene pursuits may like to practice a bit of authentic Buddhist meditation.

-As far as ecology, Sri Lanka is one of the 25 biodiversity hot spots, with the highest biodiversity per 10,000 square kilometers in Asia, with a remarkably high rate of endemic species – 27 percent of flowering plants and 22 percent of mammals.
+As far as ecology, Sri Lanka is one of the 25 biodiversity hotspots, with the highest biodiversity per 10,000 sq km in Asia, with a remarkably high rate of endemic species – 27 percent of flowering plants and 22 percent of mammals.